Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 • For patients with accelerated-phase CML, survival was equivalent; however, for patients with blast crisis-phase CML, OS was worse for those who received ponatinib (HR, 2.29; 95% CI, 1.08−4.82; P = .030).

-3. In a retrospective review, patients with a T315I mutation and CML that did not respond to ponatinib had a poor prognosis, with a median survival of 16 months.
+3. In a retrospective review, patients with a T315I variant and CML that did not respond to ponatinib had a poor prognosis, with a median survival of 16 months.
 The outcomes for these patients were best after allogeneic SCT, but this could have resulted from selection bias.[22][Level of evidence C3]

 4. A phase II trial of 282 patients was conducted to determine the lowest efficacious dose of ponatinib, because higher doses are correlated with arterial occlusive events.[20]